 Psych0technic Audi AllRest

-Had one of these in new Zealand for 3 years.
+Had one of these in New Zealand for 3 years.
 Best car I've had in ages.
 With the front brakes from the V8 model and bigger antiroll bars, it drove great.
 Had sunroof, Bose, recaro and sport steering wheel.
-All worked as well as the suspension.
+All worked as well as did the air suspension.
 The issues with the suspension are so easy to sort to....
 Completely blew me away off road and I took it everywhere.
-Race down through mountain roads and then hike up the suspension for going off-road to Hart to reach scenic places for a lunch and even slept in it while out high up in the hills.
+Race down through mountain roads and then hike up the suspension for going off-road to hard to reach scenic places for a lunch and even slept in it while out high up in the hills.
 Well insulated and super quiet.
 With regular maintenance, I would buy it again, even today.

 I bought one for $400!
 Used 125 k miles!